-- USB Console Configuration (115200, None, 8, 1, VT100) - Configuration by Command Line Interface (CLI) - Configuration by Web Browser - Disabling Telnet and Browser Access
+- ☐ Serial Console Configuration (115200, None, 8, 1, VT100)

+- □ Configuration by Telnet Console

+- □ Configuration by Web Browser

+- □ Disabling Telnet and Browser Access

-USB Console Configuration (115200, None, 8, 1, VT100)
+Serial Console Configuration (115200, None, 8, 1, VT100)

-NOTE • You cannot connect to the USB console and command line interface at the same time.

-- You can connect to the web console and another console (serial or Telnet) at the same time.
+- You cannot connect to the serial and Telnet console at the same time. - You can connect to the web console and another console (serial or Telnet) at the same time.
 However, we strongly recommend that you do NOT do so.
-Following this advice will allow you to maintain better control over the Moxa switch's configuration. - NOTE We recommend using PComm Terminal Emulator when opening the USB console.
+Following this advice will allow you to maintain better control over the Moxa switch's configuration.

+We recommend using PComm Terminal Emulator when opening the serial console.
 This software can be downloaded free of charge from the Moxa website.